Institutes

 Prof. Dipl.-Ing.
 ETH Johanna Meyer-Grohbrügge

-Design and residential construction
+Design and Housing

 Prof. i.V.
 Dipl.-Ing.
 Audrey Shimomura